-We believe in providing equal opportunities for our employees.
 The employment and retention of people with a disability is included in this commitment, and we will provide reasonable adjustments to enable this.
-Arrangements are made as necessary to ensure support to and full and fair consideration of job applicants who happen to be disabled (and employees who become disabled during their employment) and who respond to requests to inform the Group of any requirements.
+Arrangements are also made as necessary to ensure support to and full and fair consideration of job applicants who happen to be disabled.